 The Office of the Attorney General accepts several different types of complaints.
 See the list below for specific form or instructions that best fits your complaint.
-If you are not sure which form to use, contact Constituent Affairs.
+If you are not sure which form to use, contact Consumer and Family Advocacy Services.

 Where the dispute involves business practices that violate New Mexico or Federal law, the consumer has a right to expect that the problem will be resolved.
 In some matters, if a consumer contacts the business, but is unable to resolve the dispute, the Consumer Protection Division’s complaint resolution services may be available.
 There is no charge to the public for these services.